vallard/K8sClass/segment07-integrations/README.md

 #### Edit the `serverless.conf` file

 Here we need to put in our cluster in the environment variables.

+First we need a role that can we can assign to this lambda function to call.

 Test locally with: